 The Tunica-Biloxi Tribe of Louisiana owns and operates the Paragon Casino Resort, the largest employer in Central Louisiana.
 Through its compact, negotiated by the late Tribal Chairman Earl J. Barbry, Sr. and the State of Louisiana, the tribe has been able to assist local governments in the area with its quarterly distribution of funds, totaling more than $40 million over two decades.

-The museum in the Cultural & Educational Resources Center (CERC) houses the “Tunica Treasure,” a vast2-2016-3-sce collection of Native American European trade goods and other artifacts deposited as grave goods by the Tunica from 1731 to 1764.
+The museum in the Cultural & Educational Resources Center (CERC) houses the “Tunica Treasure,” a vast collection of Native American European trade goods and other artifacts deposited as grave goods by the Tunica from 1731 to 1764.

 The Tunica-Biloxi Tribe of Louisiana hosts a variety of public events including, the annual Pow Wow held in May and the Tunica-Biloxi Political Action Committee Barbecue Cook-Off in the fall and spring.